 Commonalities And Differences Between A Therapist And Counselor

-Although the words “therapist” and “counselor” are often used interchangeably, these two titles usually have several differences involving education, licensure, the types of issues they address, and the length of treatment.
-However, their commonalities often include their overarching goals and their effectiveness.
+Although the words “therapist” and “counselor” are often used interchangeably, these two titles usually have several key differences involving education, licensure, the types of mental health conditions they address, and the length of treatment.
+However, the commonalities of these mental health professionals often include their overarching goals and their effectiveness.
 If you’re looking for long-term treatment for a mental health disorder, therapy may be a better option for you.
-Meanwhile, if you’re looking for short-term treatment to address a current situation that is causing you stress or emotional turmoil, counseling may be a suitable choice.
+Meanwhile, if you’re looking for short-term treatment to address a current situation that is causing you stress or emotional turmoil, mental health counseling may be a suitable choice.
 You can find a counselor or therapist locally or online.

 What is a therapist?

-therapist is generally a professional that uses psychotherapy to treat mental illnesses and mental health challenges.
-Psychotherapy is typically a long-term treatment that aims to help with chronic problems and gain useful insight into these issues.
+A therapist is generally a licensed professional that uses psychotherapy (also referred to as talk therapy) to treat mental illnesses and mental health challenges.
+Psychotherapy is typically a long-term treatment that aims to help with chronic mental health conditions, such as depression and substance abuse and gain useful insight into these issues.
 Psychotherapy also commonly uses techniques to overcome chronic issues and provide coping skills for the future.
-The most common type of psychotherapy is usually cognitive behavioral therapy (CBT), though there can be many other kinds.

 A therapist normally has a higher degree, usually at least a master’s, if not a doctorate.
-Therapists may be psychologists, psychiatrists, or neither.
-They are usually trained in various forms of psychotherapy.
 They may also have the knowledge and ability to diagnose mental health issues and refer you to a psychiatrist if medications are deemed necessary or potentially helpful.
-Some therapists are also psychiatrists, but not all.
 Some therapists may also offer counseling in addition to psychotherapy.

 What is a counselor?